sfuhrm/radiobrowser4j/README.md

 First step is to include the dependency in your Maven or Gradle project.
-For maven you need this dependency:
+For Maven, you need this dependency:

 ```xml
 <dependency>